 A beautifully well-maintained cemetery with a cherry-tree-lined central pathway, this is a lovely start to your wanderings as it is just around the corner from Nippori Station.

 While the cemetery is generally peaceful, it has its own ghostly stories and tragic tales.
-Tennoji was once home to a five-story pagoda, but in 1957 two lovers burned it down in a suicide pact, with their ghosts believed to wander the area.
+Tennōji was once home to a 5-story pagoda, but in 1957 2 lovers burned it down in a suicide pact, with their ghosts believed to wander the area.
 These days however, you’re more likely to stumble across some of the local cats sunbathing between the twisted trees.

 For lunch: Capleville

-If you need something more substantial than cat-waffles to eat, we recommend the deli lunch plate at Capleville, down a little sidestreet to your left just after you pass the Yanessen Tourist Information Center.
-The seasonal lunch plate has a variety of homemade treats and fresh bread and is delicious, especially at just over ¥1,000.
-The chef went out of his way to make it vegetarian—offering to make hummus for us (an offer no one should turn down!).
-They also have a regular menu including curry with couscous and taco rice, all presented beautifully.
+If you need something more substantial to eat, we recommend the deli lunch plate at Capleville, down a little sidestreet to your left just after you pass the Yanessen Tourist Information Center.
+The seasonal lunch plate has a variety of homemade treats and fresh bread and is delicious, especially at just over ¥1,320.
+The chef went out of his way to make it vegetarian — offering to make hummus for us (an offer no one should turn down!).
+They also have an impressive range of alocholic and non-alcoholic drinks, and other seasonal food offerings.

 For a caffeine hit: Yanaka Coffee

 Yanaka Coffee is a local chain with a cult-following and a welcome preference for books over phones.
 While normally chain stores have a quantity-over-quality feel, that’s not the case here, with freshly roasted beans and individual store designs giving it the feel of an independent shop that’s grown organically.